Check our Fine Arts Calendar for a current list of upcoming music programs and performances.

 - James Swearingen

-The Wind Symphony meets in the Floren Thompson Jr. Band Hall, Room 136, in the fall and spring semester, on Tuesday and Thursday from 3 p.m. to 4:30 p.m.
+The Wind Symphony meets in the Floren Thompson Jr. Band Hall, Room 136, in the fall and spring semesters, on Tuesdays and Thursdays from 3 p.m. to 4:30 p.m.
 It may be taken for credit.

 Wind Symphony is administratively added to student schedules following auditions.

 The Symphonic Band has been a featured ensemble at the conventions of the New Mexico Music Educators Association and the College Band Directors National Association.
-Recent guest conductors include Robert Jorgensen, Paula Crider, Norvil Howell and John Locke.
+Guest conductors include Paula Crider, Norvil Howell, Robert Jorgensen, and John Locke.

-In addition to three formal concerts, the Symphonic Band performs at the Department of Music's annual Christmas concert and for ENMU Commencement ceremonies.
+In addition to two formal concerts, the Symphonic Band performs at the Department of Music's annual Christmas concert.

-The Symphonic Band meets in the Floren Thompson Jr. Band Hall, Room 136, late in the fall and spring semesters, on Monday, Wednesday and Friday from noon to 1:50 p.m., and you may take Symphonic Band for credit.
+The Symphonic Band meets in the Floren Thompson Jr. Band Hall, Room 136, late in the fall and spring semesters, on Mondays, Wednesdays, and Fridays from noon to 1:50 p.m., and you may take Symphonic Band for credit.

 Greyhound Sound Marching Band

-The GSMB is the conduit for school spirit and pride at ENMU.
-The GSMB, "The Sound of the High Plains", is proud to celebrate its 82nd year of musical excellence!
+The Greyhound Sound Marching Band (GSMB) is the conduit for school spirit and pride at ENMU.
+The GSMB, "The Sound of the High Plains", is proud to celebrate its 89th year of musical excellence!

-Many members of the GSMB proudly represented ENMU, the state of New Mexico, and the United States of America when they performed, by invitation, in the 2009 and 2015 St. Patrick's Day Parade in Dublin, Ireland.
+Members of the GSMB proudly represented ENMU, the state of New Mexico, and the United States of America when they performed, by invitation of the Lord Mayor of Dublin, in 2009, 2015, and 2019 at the St. Patrick's Day Parade in Dublin, Ireland.

 The GSMB has performed at AT&T Stadium in Arlington, Texas, on three occasions.